CaveNightingale/DimensionalThreading/README.md

 ##### Will the server run faster if assign more than 3 threads to DimThread?
 No, the mod can only assign one dimension to one thread.

-##### Can i use DimThread if i have less threads on my CPU than dimensions?
-The mod will not crash if you do not have enough threads available, but it will make the game **slower**.
-You should always have atleast`DimensionCount + 1`threads available.

 ##### How is the compatibility with other mods?
 Compatibility with [JellySquids](https://github.com/jellysquid3) performance mods and [Carpet](https://github.com/gnembon/fabric-carpet) will be ensured and issues concerning them are accepted.
 If you plan on using a different mod compatibility cannot be guaranteed, since not every author writes their mod threadsafe.